-3.2.1 UK Research and Innovation (UKRI)-funded students will be entitled to payment for maternity, adoption, paternity and shared parental leave as outlined in this policy.
+3.2.1 UK Research and Innovation (UKRI)-funded students will be entitled to payment for maternity, adoption, and paternity leave as specified in this policy.

-3.2.2 Students who are funded by the University of Bristol PG Scholarship will be entitled to payment for maternity, adoption, paternity and shared parental leave as outlined in this policy.
+3.2.2 Students who are funded by the University of Bristol PGR Scholarship will be entitled to payment for maternity, adoption and paternity leave as specified in this policy.

-3.2.3 Students who are funded by their faculty or school will be entitled to payment for maternity, adoption, paternity and shared parental leave as outlined in this policy.
+3.2.3 Students who are funded by their faculty or school will be entitled to payment for maternity, adoption, and paternity leave as specified in this policy.